The new organisation is distributed

 Collaboration is impossible without the right context

 For its part, an organisation will need the necessary structures and policies to stimulate talented people, pay attention to them and recognise their efforts and results.
-Talented people will seek the diversity that provides multiple perspectives, enriches the analysis, increases the creative capacity, and generates solutions.
+Talented people will seek diversity that provides multiple perspectives, enriches the analysis, increases the creative capacity, and generates solutions.

 The culture of the organisation will promote respectful treatment based on a positive relationship that is driven by emotional intelligence.
 Company values must be a true reflection of this way of acting.